RudrakshJhaveri/Mac_Changer/README.md

 - Simple syntax and intuitive command-line interface.
 - Built-in error handling and validation to prevent accidental misuse.

+## Getting Started

 Make sure you have Python 3.6+ installed, then run the following command:

-## Getting Started

-To get started with **[Your Project Name]**, follow the steps below:

 Step 1: Clone the Repository
 ```bash